TSummersLab/SMART_matlab/README.md

 More details will be explained in the [Getting Started](#getting-started) section.

 ## Platform Capabilities
 The platform is capable of controlling multiple robots at the same time.
 While each computer can only connect to a maximum of 7 robots because of Bluetooth limitations, we have observed that 6 robots is the practical limit and 4 robots is ideal for more powerful computers.
 The number of robots, the time it takes for the Sphero Connectivity Package to connect to them, and the stability of the connection are all dependent on the Bluetooth module used and the computer's capabilities.
-For example, a Microsoft Surface tablet can connect reliably to two robots, the Dell Latitude E7470 computer could handle 4 Spheros normally.
-Machines with older hardware performed better with a USB Bluetooth dongle.
+For example, a Microsoft Surface tablet can connect reliably to two robots, a Business-class laptop may be able to support 4 Spheros normally.
+Machines with older hardware performed better with a newer USB Bluetooth dongle.

 The number of Spheros controlled can be increased by using multiple computers connected to the same WiFi Network.
 The computers would only communicate once to sync the Sphero tags.
 From thereon, the computers can run independently.
 Thus, in addition to centralized control algorithm, the platform can be used to test distributed control algorithms.